Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

 Provide details for the initial shareholder (also known as the founder member), directors, and company secretary, including names, shares, addresses (which can be in Hong Kong or outside Hong Kong), and identification documents (HKID or passport).
 Enter "Nil" for any fields that do not apply.

-When entering director details, ensure to tick the box confirming that the director consents to act, which will allow for electronic signing.
-If this is not selected, you must submit Form NNC3 within 15 days of the incorporation date.
+When adding a director, tick the consent box to allow electronic signing.
+If not, you will need to submit Form NNC3 within 15 days of incorporation.

 Tick the box agreeing to send a notice to the Business Registration Office, which is mandatory.
 Choose the business registration certificate (BRC) period: tick "Yes" for a 3-year period or "No" for 1 year.